reginvinny/perftest-agent/README.md

 ## Performance Test Agent
 A simple agent to execute test scripts and serve results.
-Works well with popular CI/CD frameworks (Jenkins, Bamboo etc)
+Works well with popular CI/CD frameworks.

+### Use case:
+Performance Test Agent can be used to trigger a load test if run on a load generator machine.

+- Make sure Jmeter is available in Load Generator machine
+- Run Performance Test Agent
+- Create a shell script to invoke the Jmeter test script
+- Invoke the test script remotely via the agent ( PORT 7008)
+- Retrieve test results via file server (PORT 7009)

+All the above can be automated using a Jenkins plan.

 ## Pre-requisites
 - Python 2.7